 We set high standards of teaching and learning and expect the highest levels of achievement for everyone.
 When we say 'everyone', we mean 'everyone'.

 We encourage self-discipline and an enjoyment of learning, helping our children to become independent learners with lively, enquiring minds.

-When a child joins us, they will most likely begin in the Nursery before moving into Reception.
-This Early Years Foundation Stage offers a very wide variety of experiences and opportunities for pupils to express themselves and learn.
-Developing pupils’ personal, social and emotional skills is vital and the dedicated Early Year’s staff ensure that pupils very quickly develop into confident, independent learners who are well prepared to move into Year 1.
+The Early Years Foundation Stage, our Nursery and Reception class, offers a very wide variety of experiences and opportunities for pupils to express themselves and learn.
+Developing pupils’ personal, social and emotional skills is vital and the dedicated Early Years staff ensure that pupils very quickly develop into confident, independent learners who are well prepared to move into Year 1.

 The fundamental aim of the school is to ensure all our pupils are given the skills to learn effectively throughout their lives.
 When they leave school, the pupils are always well-prepared for the next stage of their education.